StarRocks/starrocks/docs/en/quick_start/routine-load.md

 ## Launch StarRocks

-To run StarRocks with shared-data using Object Storage we need:
+To run StarRocks with shared-data using Object Storage you need:

 - A frontend engine (FE)
 - A compute node (CN)